-Sicily.
-A land of many cultures.
-Many peoples.
-Civilisations that have come and gone.
+Sicily is a land of many cultures, civilisations that have come and gone.

 Mount Etna.
 Delicious golden balls of arancini.
 Greek temples, Roman ruins and Baroque Cathedrals.
 Scenes from the Godfather.
 Inspector Montalbano.
 Sunshine.
 Lashings and lashings of sunshine.
 These and other images start swirling in my mind when I think of Sicily.

-Last week I had a wonderful time exploring the late Baroque towns and meeting the people of this sleepy corner of Sicily in the far south-east of the island.
+Last week I had a wonderful time exploring the late Baroque towns in Sicily and meeting the people of this sleepy corner in the far south-east of the island.

 And what of the food in Sicily you ask?

 Mmmm!
 The flavours of Sicily.
 Where do I begin?